sahahn/BPt/docs/_sources/user_guide/role.rst.txt

 The different roles are described below.

-- data
+- input data
-    The default role, data, is used to indicate all columns which might at some point serve as input features for an eventual predictive task.
+    The default role, input data, is used to indicate all columns which might at some point serve as input features for an eventual predictive task.
     Data can have any of the :ref:`Data_Types` including :ref:`Data_Files`.
 NaN's are allowed in data columns.
-The basic idea is that when passing a :class:`Dataset` to :func:`evaluate`, by default every column with role='data' will be used as input to predict, unless this set of variables is limited in some way by passing a :ref:`scope`.
+The basic idea is that when passing a :class:`Dataset` to :func:`evaluate`, by default every column with role='input data' will be used as input to predict, unless this set of variables is limited in some way by passing a :ref:`scope`.
+Note, you may also access this role with shorted keyword 'data'.

 - target
     The role of target is used to indicate columns which are to be predicted, and therefore will not serve as input features for any predictive tasks.